-The Commission has actively supported transit connections by establishing agreements with SCRRA and the regional transit providers to provide free transfers for all connecting transit services at Riverside County stations.
-With the agreement, Metrolink ticket holders can ride both fixed route and Dial-A-Ride services for free as they travel to and
+The Commission has actively supported transit connections by establishing agreements with SCRRA and the regional transit providers to transfers provide free all connecting transit services at Riverside County stations.
+With the agreement, Metrolink ticket holders can ride both fixed route and Dial-A-Ride services for free as they travel to and from a station in Riverside County.
+The Commission subsidizes half the fare while Metrolink subsidizes the other half.
+Transfer agreements are currently in place with RTA, Omnitrans, and the Corona Cruiser.